KingSlme/unity-camera-system/README.md

 # unity-camera-system
-A dynamic freeform camera system using Unity's Cinemachine.
+A dynamic freeform camera system for Unity using Cinemachine.

 ## Key Features
 *Movement:*